file-format/Docs/en/settings/cnf.md

 ## CNF File Format – More Information

-Here are the steps to create a CNF file for MySQL:
+You can create CNF using the following steps in MySQL:

-1. Open a text editor (such as Notepad or vi) and create a new file.
+1. Open a text editor e.g. Notepad and create a new file.
 2. Add the desired configuration options to the file, one per line.
 Here is an example:

 ```